-Unstable under reflection In the current (April 5) issue of National Review there is a review by Thomas Hibbs of Roger Scruton's new book Death-Devoted Heart: Sex and the Sacred in Wagner's Tristan and Isolde.
+Unstable under reflection.
+In the current (April 5) issue of National Review there is a review by Thomas Hibbs of Roger Scruton's new book Death-Devoted Heart: Sex and the Sacred in Wagner's Tristan and Isolde.
 One particular phrase in that review snagged my attention.
 I'm going to have to quote a chunk of the review to give you the context:

 Scruton's Kantian defense of the salutary nature of myth reposes upon a conception of the sacred as entirely man-made.
 This raises the serious question, voiced in other contexts by the late British philosopher Bernard Williams, whether a conception like this is not "unstable under reflection."
 That is, can we give our sacred honor, indeed our very selves, to a conception of redemption that we know to be a human construct?

 Reading further forward in the magazine (I read my National Review starting from the back — influence of my father, who read his Daily Mirror that way, sports pages first), when I got to Ramesh Ponnuru's piece on the death of "compassionate conservatism," I found myself thinking: "Well of course 'compassionate conservatism' is dead.
 It proved to be unstable under reflection."

 I keep trying — I actually own several of them — but they just send me to sleep.
 I have the vague feeling that there is great wisdom lurking in there somewhere, and people whose opinions I respect tell me that this is indeed the case.
 I just haven't been able to get more than ten pages into any of them, and retain no clear memory even of those ten pages.

 It's true that I am constitutionally averse to abstract philosophizing, but I can at least read some of it.
 I have read Hume with understanding, and even some pleasure; I have read Burke, and some Oakeshott, and even some of the American heavyweights — though I draw the line at Leo Strauss.
 But Scruton, whom I have met, and like, and admire — sorry, no can do.
 Hit the wall.

-Decline of the American terrorist The question came up at the dinner table: What happened to the rabid AmeriKKKa-hating, bring-down-the-system, off-the-pigs radicalism of yesteryear extremists — the Weathermen, Black Panthers, Abbie Hoffman, Bobby Seale, and the rest of them?
+Decline of the American terrorist.
+The question came up at the dinner table: What happened to the rabid AmeriKKKa-hating, bring-down-the-system, off-the-pigs radicalism of yesteryear extremists — the Weathermen, Black Panthers, Abbie Hoffman, Bobby Seale, and the rest of them?

 Strimpedery?
-Fuglility?
+Fuglility?.
 The gay marriage issue confronts me, and a lot of other morally and linguistically conservative types, with a serious problem of nomenclature: What do we call it?